torotoki/torotoki.github.io/index.md

 * Due to the educational system in Japan, it was valid from April 2015, the year I was old enough to start college officially in Japan.

 # Skills
-* Programming Languages (Porificient): Java, Scala, Python.
+* Programming Languages (Proficient): Python, Scala, Java.
 * Programming Languages (Used): C/C++, Haskell, JavaScript.
 * Others: Android apps development, SQL, NoSQL, RDF and SPARQL, data collection with crowdsourcing.
 * 7-year experiences and understanding of natural language processing with both deep learning approaches & traditional statistical machine learning models, particularly for question answering systems.